bcgov/gis-pantry/README.md

 ## Usage

-1. Create a trans-boundary DEM.
-If necessary, edit the script to point to the path of the BC 25m DEM on your system:
+1. Create a trans-boundary DEM, supplying the script with the path to your copy of the BC 25m DEM:

-        ./create_dem.sh
+        ./create_dem.sh <path/to/bc_dem.tif>

 2. Overlay input features with the DEM using a command something like this (replacing `station` with your unique identifier):